Archive

 One Founders Place

-Stirling Prize winning architecture practice, Allford Hall Monaghan Morris, have created the ten storey One Founders Place as a workplace that will be flooded with natural light and have stunning panoramic views and outdoor terraces.
+RIBA Stirling Prize-winning architecture practice, Allford Hall Monaghan Morris, have designed the ten storey One Founders Place as a workplace that will be flooded with natural light and have stunning panoramic views and outdoor terraces.
 It will be technologically advanced, accessible and have human wellbeing and environmental considerations at the top of the list of design essentials.

 One Founders Place is perfectly located right beside Newcastle’s central train station and just a short walk to the rest of the city centre, sitting where George and Robert Stephenson’s first purpose built locomotive factory was established in 1823.